martinResearch/gmail_images_downloader/README.md

-# gmail_images_downloader
+# gmail_ mages downloader
-down images from you emails
+downloads all the images from your emails